Sunday, December 22, 2024

 At the same time, about 20% (41 billion UAH) of loans were issued to enterprises trading petroleum products, 18% (35.8 billion UAH) to companies working with ferroalloys, 12% (24.8 billion UAH) to industrial chemical enterprises.
 6% (UAH 12.7 billion) - to airlines, 1% (UAH 2.7 billion) - loans to tourism enterprises and football clubs.

-According to Vitaly Vavrischuk, the then director of the financial stability department of the NBU, after lengthy negotiations, the bank’s top management admitted that the real borrowers were other companies, and the “empty” companies were only intermediaries.
+According to Vitaly Vavrischuk, the then director of the NBU financial stability department, after lengthy negotiations, the bank’s top management admitted that the real borrowers were other companies, and the “empty” companies were only intermediaries.

-It is obvious that “empty” companies, without income, employees, or production facilities, did not have the opportunity to pay off multimillion-dollar debts.
+Obviously, “empty” companies, without income, employees, or production capacity, did not have the opportunity to pay off multimillion-dollar debts.
 How did PrivatBank assess the credit risks of such borrowers?
-In order not to determine reserves for loans to obviously insolvent companies, a simple scheme was launched - a collateral was “drawn” on paper, which in real life had no value.
+In order not to determine reserves for loans to obviously insolvent companies, a simple scheme was launched - collateral was “drawn” on paper, which in real life had no value.

 About 90% of borrowing companies provided the bank with collateral in the form of so-called property rights to goods.
 Companies entered into contracts with the same opaque firms for the supply of goods in the future.
 That is, if PrivatBank’s borrowers refused to repay the loans, then the bank would have the right to recover these goods from the borrowing companies after their delivery and for their further sale...